We all love the after results, but why do we not love fitness progress?

 By the time I was a teenager, I lost my enthusiasm.
 My scoliosis surgeries took me away from sports for a long time and most of my flexibility no longer existed.

 My mind told me that I was not good.
 And when you feel rubbish at something, the fun can go.
-When it comes to the love of fitness progress, you have to dig deep to tell yourself that this is what you want.
+When it comes to the love of fitness progress, you have to dig deep to tell yourself this is what you want.

 Cut the negativity